 Scholarly Commons Citation

 Nourse, Victoria, "Misunderstanding Congress: Statutory Interpretation, the Supermajoritarian Difficulty, and the Separation of Powers" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 974.
+974.